battila7/brocan/README.md

 Please head to the [What happens when...](docs/implementation/what-happens-when.md) article to get a better understanding, how Brocan works.

+For the fancy stuff, look at the [docs/presentations](docs/presentations) folder.

 ## The stack

 A friendly enumeration of the techs/components/libraries used by Brocan